S1MS4/-Roblox-Brew-a-Potion-circle-minigame-macro/README.md

 ## Features

-- **Computer Vision Detection**: Uses OpenCV to detect circles in real-time
+- **Computer Vision Detection**: Uses OpenCV's Hough Circle Transform to detect circles in real-time.
+Configured with radius range MIN_RADIUS = 50, MAX_RADIUS = 60 to limit false positives, optimized for fullscreen and fullscreen borderless aspect ratios.
+Users may need to readjust the radius range for different aspect ratios or to fit different tasks.
 - **Two Click Modes**:
   - Human-like: Smooth curved movements with random delays
   - Instaclick: Fast, precise clicks for speed